Last Updated on November 11th, 2019

 In the past, mineral oil has gotten a bad rap for causing pimples and acne – a widespread reputation that many people believed.
-However, new studies are showing1 some very different results.
-According to researchers2, there are different grades of mineral oils, and the one used in common skincare isn’t the type to cause pimples or acne.
+However, new studies are showing some very different results.
+According to researchers, there are different grades of mineral oils, and the one used in common skincare isn’t the type to cause pimples or acne.

 For the purpose of the study, researchers tested for the comedogenic potential of various skin care products like makeup, lotions, and facial cleansers with mineral oil.
 The products had different varying concentrations of the substance ranging from 0.5% to 30%.
 For a full review of the results, they can be found in the Journal of Cosmetic Dermatology.